zeyzofc/Free_VPS_From_Github/README.md

 First Step

- Copy Script.
-Yml Code From Repository And Edit This Code With Your NGROK_TOKEN
+ Copy Script.yml Code From Repository And Edit This Code With Your NGROK_TOKEN

  For SSH Connection Edit Your Password In The Script.